ariga/atlas/doc/md/guides/sqlite/partial-indexes.md

 You can also beautify tables in SQLite like shown above, by using the command `.mode table`
 :::

 In the following example, suppose we want a list of doctors from India that have taken the vaccine.
-If we want to use non-partial index, we can create it on the “vaccinated” column with the following command:
+If we want to use a non-partial index, we can create it on the "vaccinated" column with the following command:

 ```sql
 CREATE INDEX